techchipnet/PiFi/README.md

 ## Summary

-PiFi is simple bash script for turn your Raspberry Pi 3 B/B+, Raspberry Pi Zero W into a WiFi router. it's a fully automated script for raspbian OS, means no need to manual configuration all configurations & setup will be autometic complete.
+PiFi is simple bash script for turn your Raspberry Pi 3 B/B+, Raspberry Pi Zero W into a WiFi router. it's a fully automated script for raspbian OS, means no need to manual configuration all configurations & setup will be automatic complete.

 ## How to setup?